GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/font-size/index.md

 sizes smaller than 12&nbsp;px are often difficult to read on mobile devices and may require users to zoom in to display text at a comfortable reading size.

-## How the Lighthouse audit for font size fails
+## How the Lighthouse font size audit fails

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) flags pages
 with font sizes that are too small to read easily on mobile: